 SAVE THE DATE!
-There will be two “How to Homeschool” workshops at different locations this year to serve you better.
+There will be three “How to Homeschool” workshops at different locations this year to serve you better.
 Attend the one that suits you best!

 All parents interested in homeschooling are welcome!
 Learn from experienced homeschool veterans as they share from personal experience, answer your questions and encourage you in your educational journey.